 · Preparing proposals and ensuring that all information provided is accurate and correct;

-· Ensuring that reviews by compliance committees are completed as appropriate during the proposal clearance/pre-award process;
+· Ensuring that reviews by compliance committees are completed as required;

-· Justifying any special support costs, as well as costs normally charged as F&A but included as direct costs in the original proposal.
-Please see Section 6.1 for direct charging guidelines;
+· Justifying any special support costs, as well as costs normally charged as F&A but included as direct costs in a proposal;

-· Ensuring that anyone involved in the design, conduct or reporting of the project has complied with the University Disclosure of Significant Financial Interest Form and Guidelines prior to incurring costs on an award;
+· Ensuring that anyone involved in the design, conduct or reporting of the project has complied with the University COI Policy and disclosure requirements prior to incurring costs on an award;

 · Making certain that all charges on sponsored projects are reasonable, allocable, allowable and consistent with University cost accounting practices via a monthly reconciliation process;

-· Requesting timely approvals for budget changes in compliance with the sponsor’s policies and making certain of the consistent application of direct costs;
+· Requesting timely approvals for budget changes in compliance with sponsor policies;

 The University of Louisville will allow anyone who has a formal relationship with the University to act as a PI/PD on an extramurally funded project.
-That relationship can be as a faculty, staff, postdoctoral fellow or adjunct faculty.
-The individual must also meet all of the agency guidelines for eligibility.
-In addition, the individual must meet all of the University of Louisville eligibility requirements in order to serve on any IACUC, IRB, and/or IBC approved protocols.
-The IACUC and IBC require a faculty member to serve as Project Director and the IRB permits faculty or staff to serve as Principal Investigator.
+That relationship can be as faculty, staff, postdoctoral fellow or adjunct faculty.
+The individual must also meet all agency guidelines for eligibility.
+In addition, the individual must meet all of the University of Louisville eligibility requirements in order to serve on IACUC, IRB, and/or IBC approved protocols.
 In instances where a conflict of interest in research exists, an individual may be restricted from serving on an approved IRB, IACUC and/or IBC protocol depending upon the nature of the conflict and its required management.

 If an individual is not a permanent employee of the University of Louisville, the term of appointment must be sufficient in length to complete the proposed project.
 Such individuals must obtain formal approval by the appropriate chair and dean to submit the application in the name of the University with assurances that adequate resources and supervision will be available for the project to be successful should it be funded.

-While ultimate responsibility for the financial oversight of any sponsored research agreement remains the responsibility of the Principal Investigator/Project Director, the person in charge of the business aspects of the PI/PD’s home unit, such as a unit business manager, may provide assistance with budgetary and compliance issues.
+While ultimate responsibility for the financial oversight of any sponsored research agreement remains with the PI/PD, other individuals, such as a unit business manager, typically provide assistance with budgetary and compliance issues.
 The following list includes responsibilities this individual may have:

-· Preparing the proposal budget by providing accurate information about the status of the PI/PD and his/her salary and stipend levels, and related fringe benefits;
+· Preparing the proposal budget by providing accurate information about the status of the PI/PD and his/her institutional base salary and related fringe benefits;

-· Reviewing proposal documentation to ensure that purchasing regulations are being met;
+· Reviewing proposal documentation to ensure that purchasing regulations are met;

 · Providing budgetary oversight for the project;